 Preparing for a cybersecurity incident.

-When dealing with a cybersecurity incident, one of the most important actions is to be properly prepared.
-This will help you to recover your systems more quickly, minimize the impact of the attack, instill confidence in your customers, and even save you money in the long term.
+When dealing with a cybersecurity incident, one of the most important actions is to be adequately prepared.
+This will help you to recover your systems more quickly.
+Minimize the impact of the attack, instill confidence in your customers, and even save you money in the long term.

 – Conduct an assessment of critical information

-Basically you need to define which information does your company considers critical and also other assets.
+It would help if you defined which information does your company considers critical and also other assets.
 Then you need to determine what kind of cybersecurity threats can affect these critical assets and raise awareness to the employees.

 – Do a cybersecurity threat analysis

 You need to understand the level of threat to your organization from different types of cybersecurity incidents.
-To do this, you should first have produced a definition of what a cybersecurity incident means to your organization and created a set of examples of the types of threats associated with these incidents, such as phishing, ransomware, and hacking.
+To do this, you should first have produced a definition of what a cybersecurity incident means to your organization.
+And create a set of examples of the types of threats associated with these incidents, such as phishing, ransomware, and hacking.

 – Consider the implications of people, technology, processes, and information